 - Health-related stories that bear on major IHRP research interests (tobacco prevention and treatment, obesity prevention, diabetes, health disparities), especially those set in Chicago or Illinois

-- Best practices for conducting health research and using social media for public health
+- Best practices for conducting health research, using social media for public health, and communicating science

 Any IHRP follows, re-tweets, or mentions of an organization or individuals do not imply endorsement of any kind.
 The opinions expressed in items re-tweeted on the IHRP’s Twitter page are those of the authors and do not necessarily reflect the views of the University of Illinois, the State of Illinois or the agencies funding IHRP research.

 - To view IHRP tweets without a Twitter account, go to http://twitter.com/uicihrp and bookmark the page, or add it to your favorites.

 - You may also join Twitter to “follow” or subscribe to UICIHRP tweets.
 Registration for Twitter is free.
 To follow IHRP, sign in, go to the “Who to Follow” menu option on the right-hand side of the screen, and type “UICIHRP.”
 Then click, “follow,” next to the “UICIHRP” icon.

 What IHRP research teams are on social networks?